- Chart

 Strengths

-- Diversified product portfolio within its niche.
+- Diversified product portfolio across life, health, and annuities.

 Weaknesses